xttrust/xttrust-custom-merch/README.md

 - [jQuery](https://jquery.com/) was utilized for simplified DOM manipulation and event handling.
 - [Django](https://www.djangoproject.com/) is the web framework used for developing the backend and serving dynamic content.
 - [PostgreSQL](https://www.postgresql.org/) is the database used to manage and store data securely.
-- [Cloudinary](https://pypi.org/project/cloudinary/1.27.0/) is a cloud-based media management platform that offers tools and services for storing, optimizing, transforming, and delivering images, videos, and other media assets.
+- [Cloudinary](https://pypi.org/project/cloudinary/1.27.0/) was used for storing, optimizing, transforming, and delivering images, videos, and other media assets.
 - [Stripe API](https://stripe.com/) was integrated for secure payment processing in the e-commerce functionality.
 - [GitHub](https://github.com/) was used for version control and hosting the source code.
 - [GitPod](https://gitpod.io/) was utilized as the development environment for coding and testing.